photoprism/photoprism-docs/docs/index.md

-# PhotoPrism: Browse your life in pictures
+# PhotoPrism: Browse Your Life in Pictures

 PhotoPrism™ is a server-based application for browsing, organizing and sharing your personal photo collection.
 It makes use of the latest technologies to automatically tag and find pictures without getting in your way.